 Martha Weiss, a Jew, is sent to Auschwitz concentration camp with her family.
 On the first day of their arrival Martha is, by a coincidence, chosen as an interpreter, but her entire family is killed.
 Waiting for the Red Army to deliver them from the prison camp, the film depicts Martha and her friends' struggling life under the tyranny of camp guards and equally bad 'capos', administrative personnel chosen from among the prisoners.
-Written by

 Did You Know?